ALLAN-DIP/chiron-utils/CONTRIBUTING.md

 # CONTRIBUTING

-The `BaselineBot` class contains many utility methods that are useful for bots in general.
+The `BaselineBot` class (in [`baseline_bot.py`](src/chiron_utils/bots/baseline_bot.py)) contains many utility methods that are useful for bots in general.
 All one needs to do is subclass `BaselineBot` and implement the abstract methods.
 There are some methods left entirely empty to serve as places to implement "hooks", while others you need to implement entirely from scratch.
 There is a method to use for the general game flow, but that can also be overwritten if needed.

-Once you've created your own bot, you need to manually add it to `__init__.py` so it can be exported.
+Once you've created your own bot, you need to manually add it to [`__init__.py`](src/chiron_utils/bots/__init__.py) so it can be exported.
 All bots should be imported from `chiron_utils.bots` instead of their individual modules to make imports less verbose and to make refactoring more self-contained.
-The bot class also needs to be added to the list at the top of `scripts/run_bot.py` so it can be called as an argument.
+The bot class also needs to be added to the list at the top of [`scripts/run_bot.py`](src/chiron_utils/scripts/run_bot.py) so it can be called as an argument.

-If there are dependencies that are not purely Python, you will likely need to make some changes to the `Dockerfile` so the bot can be built.
+If there are dependencies that are not purely Python, you will likely need to make some changes to the [`Dockerfile`](Dockerfile) so the bot can be built.
 Some refactoring might be needed, and if the changes are large, it might be worth making separate targets for specific bots.

 There should also be some documentation in the README on how to build each bot and the basics of how it works.